Ors1mer/QuadcastRGB/nix/manpage.md

 several more times, reconnect the device.

 # COPYRIGHT
 Copyright (C) 2022 Ors1mer.
-License GPLv2: GNU GLP version 2 only
+License GPLv2: GNU GPL version 2 only
 <https://www.gnu.org/licenses/gpl-2.0.en.html>.
 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.